playermissile/dli_tutorial/index.rst

 lines.
 In reality, and there are 525 and each field actually draws 262 **and one half** scan lines (and not 262 on one field and 263 on another), but this is all very complicated and not necessary for our purposes.
-However, at the risk of further complicating matters, if you think of the two fields combining into one frame (the even and odd scan lines "combing" together to create a complete image), what we think of as one scan line of the 262 produced by an ANTIC display list will actually correspond to two scan lines on a TV, one from an even field and one from an odd.
+However, at the risk of further complicating matters, the Atari produces 262 scan lines for the even field and 262 scan lines for the odd field.
+In the situation where the Atari is producing an image that is not changing as time goes on, like the computer is sitting at the BASIC language READY prompt and you aren't typing anything, the scan lines produced for the even field will be exactly the same as the scan lines produced for the odd field.

-Practically speaking, you do not need to care that the screen is interlaced.
+Practically speaking, you do not need to care that the screen is interlaced with 525 scan lines (for NTSC).
+Our mental model will be as if the Atari is drawing to a non-interlaced screen with 262 scan lines and a frame rate of 59.94Hz.
+(For PAL, substitute 625, 312, and 50, respectively.)
-The Atari draws 262 scan lines every field, regardless if it is an even field or an odd field.

 .. seealso::

    * `All About Video Fields <https://lurkertech.com/lg/fields/>`_

-How Color Works and There's More Hand Waving Going On, Isn't There?
+How Color Works and There's More Hand Waving, Isn't There?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How TVs produce the colors that they display is very complicated and so far